leapicard/DGINN/README.md

 In the examples folder, two parameter files are provided.

 NB: these files should be updated with the paths to the files referred to instead of just their name when using DGINN through the command line and not through the docker.

+In the next command, it is provided that the user is in `examples` directory.

 ```
-snakemake --cores python3 DGINN.py -p parameters.txt
+snakemake -s ../Snakefile --cores 1 --configfile=parameters.yaml
 ```

 Will launch DGINN steps 1-7 on ex_CCDS.fasta by :